-Fig.\ref{fig:param_corr_lcdm_desi_full} in Appendix shows the correlation matrix between our free parameters (including galaxy bias parameters) and illustrates the opposite degeneracies that both $\sigma8$ and bias parameters have with the other parameters when comparing ARF and angular galaxy clustering.
+Figure \ref{fig:param_corr_lcdm_desi_full} in the appendix shows the correlation matrix between our free parameters (including galaxy bias parameters) and illustrates the opposite degeneracies that both $\sigma8$ and bias parameters have with the other parameters when comparing ARF and angular galaxy clustering.

 Even for those parameters for which both angular galaxy clustering and ARF show a similar direction of degeneracy, the combination of the two observables yields significantly reduced error ellipses.
 This is mostly due to the lack of correlation between the ARF and angular galaxy clustering for narrow widths used in this work ($\sigmaz \leq 0.01$), as noted in HMCMA and shown here in Fig.~\ref{fig:correlation_cl_euclid}.